 I am a fourth year Ph.D. student at UC Berkeley in the Electrical Engineering and Computer Science department.
 My research interests lie in the theoretical and practical challenges that arise in storage and analysis of big data.
-This broadly includes the areas of coding theory, computer systems, and statistics and machine learning.
+This broadly includes the areas of information and coding theory, and computer systems.
 I am advised by Prof. Kannan Ramchandran.

 This academic year, my research is being supported by the Microsoft Research PhD fellowship.
 Thanks to Microsoft for the support!
 My research during the academic year 2012-13 was funded by Facebook through the Facebook Fellowship.
 Thanks to Facebook!

 Currently, I am researching new encoding mechanisms for large-scale distributed storage systems that significantly improve their disk IO, network-bandwidth and storage efficiency as compared to the state-of-the-art techniques.
 I am also working on building practical systems that employ these new coding techniques in novel ways.
 Here is a simple (and fun!) introduction to my research work in this direction.